-My kids are mean and say hurtful things and do mean things to each other.
-How can I put an end to it?
+8. My kids are mean and say hurtful things and do mean things to each other.
+How can I put an end to sibling rivalry and sibling fights?

-The Raising Kinder Siblings ebook will definitely help you to squash the meanness and sibling rivarly that becomes hurtful.
+The Raising Kinder Siblings ebook will definitely help you to squash the meanness and sibling rivalry that becomes hurtful.

 Oh, we can’t.

 But we can get them to want to be kind.

 One of the easiest ways to do that is to encourage it.

 Praise their kindness when you see it, no matter how big or small the act of kindness.

 Grab my Kindness Hole Charts to encourage your kids to want to be kinder.

 You can use these Caught Being Kind Cards.

 10. My kid is around mean kids and is now becoming mean.
 How do I change that?